Global well-posedness for the 2D stable Muskat problem in $H^{3/2}$: Introduction

-As for the global well-posedness results, all the available theorems where done for data having small slopes $\|\partial_{x} f_0\|_{L^\infty}<1$.
+As for the global well-posedness results, all the available theorems were done for data having small slopes $\|\partial_{x} f_0\|_{L^\infty}<1$.
 These theorems are usually obtained by taking advantage of the parabolic nature of $(\mathcal{M})$ for very small initial data.
 The first global well-posedness result for small initial data is established in \cite{CG}, which was inspired by the proof in \cite{SCH} for a different setting (the fluids have same densities but different viscosities).
 In the critical framework, the authors of \cite{CCGS} and \cite{CCGSP} obtained a global existence result of a unique strong solution in $H^{3}$, if initially the Wiener norm (\emph{i.e.} those $f$ verifying that the Fourier transform of $\Lambda f$ is integrable) is smaller than 1/3 (which, in particular, implies a slope smaller than 1).
 As well, the authors of \cite{CCGS} were able to show the global propagation of the Lipschitz regularity provided the initial data has a Lipschitz norm less than 1.
-Recently, the authors of \cite{CGSV} proved that if initially the data is $\dot W^{2,p} \cap L^{2}$ with smallness in Lipschitz then there is global existence.
-In \cite{Mat1}, the authors obtained the same kind of result in the space $H^{3/2+\epsilon}$ (for $\epsilon>0$) with smalness in the same space.
+Recently, the authors of \cite{CGSV} improved the continuation criteria for solutions from the previously known $C^{2,\alpha}$ bound to instead uniformly continuous bounded slope.
+In \cite{Mat1}, the authors obtained the same kind of result in the space $H^{3/2+\epsilon}$ (for $\epsilon>0$) with smallness in the same space.
 Furthermore, in \cite{CGSV}, the authors obtained a regularity criteria, that as long as the slope has a uniform modulus of continuity there is existence.
 Recently, by taking advantage of this regularity criteria, it was proved in \cite{Cam} a global existence of smooth solutions under a smallness assumption of some critical quantity (product of sup and inf of the slope) that have to be smaller than 1.
 In \cite{PS} they prove optimal decay estimates for higher derivatives in the Wiener norm.
 By adapting the proof of \cite{CCGS}, Deng, Lei, and Lin \cite{DZL} have been able to prove the existence of a global solution for arbitrarily large monotonic initial data.
 The key ingredient in the proof is that, under a monotonicity assumption, the slope of the interface still satisfies the $L^{\infty}$ maximum principle.
 Although, these solutions fail to be in $L^2$. \\